Dudeiebot/leetcode/medium/tome.md

 - we are checking if a node is good and we are using the dfs approach here
 - there is a helper function to help us check if our node is good and how to know a good node is where the value of the node is greater than or equal to the maximum value encountered along the path from the root to that node

+### MaxPathSum

+- The maxPathSum function calculates the maximum path sum for a binary tree.
+A path in the tree is defined as any sequence of nodes connected by edges, and the path sum is the sum of the values of the nodes in the path.
+The path does not necessarily need to go through the root of the tree, but it must contain at least one node.
+- A recursive helper function, dfs, is used to compute the maximum gain from the left and right subtrees of a given node.